graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

 By Default, GraphQL won't include your class in a schema unless:

--   Its referenced in a controller.
+-   Its referenced in a controller OR
--   Referenced by a graph type that is referenced in a controller.
+-   Referenced by a graph type that is referenced in a controller OR
 -   Tagged with `[GraphType]`.

 But schema configurations can override this behavior and allow GraphQL to greedily include classes that it'll never use.
 This can expose them in an introspection query unintentionally.
 You can flag a class such that auto-inclusion will be skipped unless GraphQL can determine that the object is required to fulfill a request to the schema.